Extremely fast and incredibly clean - your new dry house yeast.

 House Ale is a versatile strain that can be used to reliably ferment IPAs, Blond Ales, Stouts, and more.
+This strain shows accelerated clean-up of fermentation intermediates, including acetaldehyde and diacetyl.
 It offers the same reliable fermentation you can expect from Escarpment Labs, but in a dry, easy-to-pitch format.

-For more information about using House Ale (including recommended pitch rate & storage parameters), visit our data sheet.
+For more information about using House Ale, visit our data sheet.

 Need to figure out if dry or liquid yeast is best for your brew?
 Check out our blog post, "Liquid Yeast vs. Dry Yeast: Which is Better?".

 Exceptionally versatile.
 American IPA, Blond Ale, Stouts, Pale Ales

 Attenuation values are always dependent on the type of wort brewed and represent an average.
 Depending on the wort that is produced, the yeast attenuation values may fall outside this range.